Altona Rare Earths Plc - Notification of Major Shareholding

 TR-1: Standard form for notification of major holdings

-NOTIFICATION OF MAJOR HOLDINGS(to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)
+NOTIFICATION OF MAJOR HOLDINGS(to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i

 1a.
-Identity of the issuer or the underlying issuer of existing shares to which voting rights are attached:
+Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedi:

 Altona Rare Earths PLC